commaai/eon-neos-builder/README.md

 NEOS Builder
 ======

-This is the tool to build the operating system for your [EON](https://shop.comma.ai/products/eon-dashcam-devkit) or [Comma Two](https://comma.ai/shop/products/comma-two-devkit) dashcam development kit.
+This is the tool to build the operating system for your EON Gold and [comma two](https://comma.ai/shop/products/comma-two-devkit) dashcam development kit.

 What is NEOS?
 ------